 Brazil nuts are the richest dietary source of selenium.
 They contain about 1917 mcg of selenium per 100 g serving.
 These nuts also have significant amounts of magnesium, copper, and zinc.

-In fact, adding Brazil nuts to your diet can help you avoid the need for fortification or supplements altogether.
+In fact, adding Brazil nuts to your diet may help you avoid the need for supplements altogether.

 The fruit body of some species of wild-grown edible mushrooms is naturally rich in selenium.

 The Goat’s Foot (Albatrellus pes-caprae), with an average of about 200 mcg/g (dry weight or DW), is the richest one.
 King Bolete (Boletus edulis) contains approximately up to 70 mcg/g DW, and the European Pine Cone Lepidella (Amanita strobiliformis) has up to 37 mcg/g DW.